illinoistech-itm/jhajek/itmo-340-540/week-07/Readme.md

 ## Deliverables

 Place your answers to each question next to the *i)*.
-Copy this template into your own local private repo under the itmo-340 or itmo-540 folder.
+Copy this template into your own local private repo under the itmo-540 folder.
 Create a subfolder called: `week-07` and place this document into that folder, push the code to GitHub and submit the URL to this document.

 Kurose, James F.; Ross, Keith.
 Computer Networking (p.
 287).
 Pearson Education.
 Kindle Edition.